probablynotnmp/probablynotnmp/README.md

 ## About Me ✍🏼

-I'm an engineering student studying at Jyothi Engineering College Thrissur, currently undergoing a bachelors degree in 'Artificial Intelligence & Data Science'.
+I'm an engineering student studying at MES College of Engineering Kuttipuram, currently undergoing a bachelors degree in 'Artificial Intelligence & Data Science'.
 I really enjoy coding, my language of preference is python.

 ## My Skills 🥷🏼